tariqanthonysmith/tariqanthonysmith/README.md

 I now have a strong understanding and experience in a variety of programming languages, including Python, JavaScript, HTML, CSS, Java and C#.
 I have also worked with web development frameworks such as Django and React.

-I practice challenging mayself in everything I do, always aim for the best results.
+I practice challenging myself in everything I do, always aim for the best results.
 I see improvement as a must in whatever problem or solution I come across.
 Always seeking growth and development.

 💬 Self Learning Resources Recommended:
 - Udemy: [Java MasterClass](https://www.udemy.com/course/java-the-complete-java-developer-course/)